RTXteam/RTX/README.md

 and archived discussion of issues and proposed changes with the standard), automated regression tests, some presentation slide decks that provide information about the standard, and (of course) the YAML file that defines the standard.
-Team Expander&nbsp;Agent (and under our previous name during the Feasibility Assessment phase, Team&nbsp;X-ray) is an active participant in the ongoing development process for the Reasoners Standard API.
+Team Expander Agent (and under our previous name during the Feasibility Assessment phase, Team X-ray) is an active participant in the ongoing development process for the Reasoners Standard API.

 # What knowledge providers does ARAX use?